 Basis of Presentation

 When used in these notes, the terms "The Coca-Cola Company," "Company," "we," "us" and "our" mean The Coca-Cola Company and all entities included in our condensed consolidated financial statements.
 In the opinion of management, all adjustments (including normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three and six months ended June 26, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020.
-Sales of our nonalcoholic ready-to-drink beverages are somewhat seasonal, with the second and third calendar quarters typically accounting for the highest sales volumes.
+Operating results for the three months ended March 29, 2019 are not necessarily indicative of the results that may be expected for the year ending December 31, 2019.
+Sales of our nonalcoholic ready-to-drink beverages are somewhat seasonal, with the second and third calendar quarters accounting for the highest sales volumes.
 The volume of sales in the beverage business may be affected by weather conditions.

 Each of our interim reporting periods, other than the fourth interim reporting period, ends on the Friday closest to the last day of the corresponding quarterly calendar period.
-The second quarter of 2020 and the second quarter of 2019 ended on June 26, 2020 and June 28, 2019, respectively.
+The first quarter of 2019 and the first quarter of 2018 ended on March 29, 2019 and March 30, 2018, respectively.
 Our fourth interim reporting period and our fiscal year end on December 31 regardless of the day of the week on which December 31 falls.